independent-team_westmountmag

 It’s important for managers to be a resource to those they lead.
 But it’s easy for teams to take advantage of this.
 Over time, they can develop managerial dependency.

-So how can you train team members to take more responsibility for their own tasks, instead of running to you for “hand-holding” through every step?
-In this article, we’ll examine how to decrease manager dependency, and how to get the members of your team to “stand on their own two feet”.
+So how can you train team members to take more responsibility for their own tasks, rather than running to you for “hand-holding” at every step?
+In this article, we’ll examine how to reduce manager dependency and help your team members “stand on their own two feet”.

 Micromanaging and delegating